 A Final Word about the Tibetan Mastiff

-Despite the enormous size of a Tibetan Mastiff dog, this gentle giant is a love – unless, of course, you try to intrude upon his home or threaten his family.
+Despite the enormous size of this breed, the Tibetan Mastiff temperament makes this gentle giant a love – unless, of course, you try to intrude upon his home or threaten his family.

 He's also a rare breed, so if you're interested in buying one, they can be pretty expensive.